 Friends may call from 10:00 to 11:00 a.m. on Monday, October 21, 2019 at St. Christine Parish, 3165 S. Schenley, Youngstown.
 A Mass of Christian Burial will follow at 11:00 a.m. at the church, with Rev. Leo Wehrlin and Rev. Michael D. Balash officiating .

-To send flowers to Andrew J. Oleyar Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Andrew J. Oleyar Jr., please visit our floral store.